-Defenders of the Google manifesto as an argument about science are in denial about the topic of this crackpot screed.
+Defenders of the Google manifesto who claim it is an argument about science are in denial.
 Damore claims that any program to encourage hiring and promotion of women and minorities constitutes discrimination against white men:

 “Google has created several discriminatory practices: … Programs, mentoring, and classes only for people with a certain gender or race ● A high priority queue and special treatment for “diversity” candidates…”

-Even more wacky: “Discriminating just to increase the representation of women in tech is as misguided and biased as mandating increases for women’s representation in the homeless, work-related and violent deaths, prisons, and school dropouts.”
+So he defines “mentoring” of minorities and women as “discriminatory”.
+Then he complains that: “Discriminating just to increase the representation of women in tech is as misguided and biased as mandating increases for women’s representation in the homeless, work-related and violent deaths, prisons, and school dropouts.”
 Ok, buddy.
 Just like that.
-Although he says he supports a diverse workplace it’s pretty clear he thinks women are not qualified for high level work.
-His only suggestion for improving diversity is condescending and somewhat creepy:
+Trying to employ more women as programmers is the same as trying to increase the murder rate for women.
+Gotcha.
+He says he supports a diverse workplace but it’s pretty clear he thinks women are not qualified for high level work.
+His only suggestion for improving diversity is condescending and creepy:

 “We can make software engineering more people-oriented with pair programming and more collaboration.
 Unfortunately, there may be limits to how people-oriented certain roles at Google can be and we shouldn’t deceive ourselves or students into thinking otherwise (some of our programs to get female students into coding might be doing this).”